Academic Book Artificial Humanities: A Fictional Perspective on Language in AI

 University of Michigan Press, 2025.

-Order on the press website with a 50% discount code HOLIDAY25.
+Order on the press website with a 50% discount code HOLIDAY25 or on Amazon or Barnes & Noble.

-Via Liverpool UP for Europe.
+Via Liverpool UP for UK, various bookstores for Germany.

 The book is getting translated into Chinese (East China Normal University Press).